callstack/react-native-builder-bob/docs/pages/build.md

    - `module`: The entry point for the ES module build.
 This is used by bundlers such as webpack.
    - `types`: The entry point for the TypeScript definitions.
 This is used by TypeScript to typecheck the code using your library.
    - `files`: The files to include in the package when publishing with `npm`.
    - `exports`: The entry points for tools that support the `exports` field in `package.json` - such as Node.js 12+ & modern browsers.
+See [the ESM support guide](./esm.md) for more details.

    Make sure to change specify correct files according to the targets you have enabled.